Effective PowerPoint Design

 Do you use PowerPoint for lecture notes?
 The lecturer’s tendency is to use PowerPoint to outline the lecture, not the learning.
 Reading from the slides is often boring and, therefore, disengaging.
 Instead, use slides to strengthen key learning points through pictures, use of video, or just a few words.

-- Provide your slides to students ahead of class.
+- Provide your slides to students in advance of the class.
 Giving students the slides ahead of time allows them to prepare questions, focus their pre-reading, and otherwise build relevance of the content to their current knowledge.

 - Many of today’s learners are highly visual.
 Seeing it is often more effective than hearing it alone.
 The adage, tell me something many times or show me once, is a great reminder that we should all take to heart in our classrooms.